-Heming Xu focuses his practice on trademark, copyright, and trade secrets law primarily in the pharmaceutical and technology industries.
+Heming Xu focuses his practice on intellectual property, including trademark, copyright, rights of publicity and privacy, and trade secrets law primarily in the technology industries.

-Prior to joining the firm, Heming was an associate in the Los Angeles, California office of a national law firm where he concentrated his practice on intellectual property, regulatory, and general commercial litigation, arbitration, intellectual property rights and enforcement, and intellectual property prosecution matters.
+Mr. Xu’s current practice focuses on trademark litigation and Trademark Trial and Appeal Board disputes.
+Prior to joining the firm, Heming was an associate in the Los Angeles, California office of a national law firm where he concentrated his practice on intellectual property disputes and prosecution matters, electronic discovery issues, and cross-border litigation and arbitration.
 Previously, Heming was an associate in the Los Angeles, California office of a California-based law firm where he practiced in its intellectual property litigation group.

 After graduating from Columbia Law School, Heming served as a judicial clerk for the Honorable Edward L. Chávez in the New Mexico Supreme Court for one year.